syncfusion-content/windowsforms-docs/WindowsForms/FolderBrowser/FAQ/What-are-FolderBrowser-Flags.md

 ---
 layout: post
-title: What are FolderBrowser Flags
+title: What are FolderBrowser Flags | WindowsForms | Syncfusion
 description: what are folderbrowser flags
 platform: WindowsForms
 control: Tools